lucavb/homebridge-mi-flora/README.md

 Due to Bluetooth access, Homebridge **must** run with elevated privileges to work correctly i.e. sudo or root.

+## Note

+The plugins is using Bluetooth LE (Low Energy) to connect to the Xiaomi Mi Flora / Flower Care devices.
+Therefore, the first measured values are only visible after the first broadcast of the sensor.
+This can (in the worst case) take several minutes.
+Just have a little patience.

 ## Credits

 * lucavb - homebridge-mi-flora